 Luxury Chalets Val Thorens

-Val Thorens, located in the Tarentaise Valley, Savoie, French Alps, located at an altitude of 2300m, is the highest ski town in Europe.
+Val Thorens in the Tarentaise Valley - located at an altitude of 2300m - is the highest ski town in Europe.
 It is located in the commune of Saint-Martin-de-Belleville in the Savoie département.
-The resort forms part of the Trois Vallées ski area which, with over 600 km of piste, is one of the largest linked ski areas in the world.
+The resort forms part of the Les Trois Vallées ski area which, with over 600 km of piste, is one of the largest linked ski areas in the world.
+The Trois Vallées ski domain is connected by a common ski pass.

 Val Thorens is now one of the most successful resorts in the Alps.
 Given the high altitude of Val Thorens and the Glacier de Péclet the often large volume of snow means that the resort is usually open from mid-November until early May.
 The highest ski-able peaks are Pointe du Bouchet (3220m) and Cime de Caron (3200m), with its cable car of the same name, one of the biggest in the world with a capacity of 150+1 passengers.